Belgian ship A4

 Patrol vessel A4 (Patrouilleur A4) was a small operated by Belgium during the Second World War.
-Originally built for the British Royal Navy, as HMS John Ebbs, the ship is notable for its role in evacuating Belgian gold reserves to England during the Battle of Belgium in May 1940.
+Originally built for the British Royal Navy, as HMS John Ebbs, the ship is notable for her role in evacuating Belgian gold reserves to England during the Battle of Belgium in May 1940.
 The success of the operation not only allowed the Belgian government in exile to fund its operations but deprived the German occupiers of an important asset to support their war effort.
-After the Belgian surrender, the vessel and its crew interned themselves in neutral Spain.
+After the Belgian surrender, the vessel and her crew interned themselves in neutral Spain.
 Both crew and vessel were released in 1946 and A4 was scrapped soon afterwards.

-Background
+Construction

 Pilote 4 (later renamed Patrouilleur A4) was purchased by the Belgian Corps de Marine in 1920, having previously served in the British Royal Navy during the First World War as HMS John Ebbs (FY3566).
-The vessel was a Mersey-class naval trawler, built by Cochranes in Selby, North Yorkshire, and was launched on 2 October 1917.
+She was a Mersey-class naval trawler, built by Cochranes in Selby, North Yorkshire, and was launched on 2 October 1917.

+Specifications and design

 Displacing 339 t, the vessel was 45 m long, and had a draught of 4.5 m.
-Fitted with engines that were capable of producing 600 hp, it could travel at between 9 and 10 kn.
+Fitted with engines that were capable of producing 600 hp, she could travel at between 9 and 10 kn.
 With a complement of 27, the Belgians armed the ship with two Maxim machine guns on the bridge and a 47 mm gun at the stern.

+Service history

-In 1939, A4 was waiting to be scrapped, but the deteriorating international situation caused by German expansionism led to its reactivation by the Ministry of National Defence.
+In 1939, A4 was waiting to be scrapped, but the deteriorating international situation caused by German expansionism led to her reactivation by the Ministry of National Defence.

-Because of Belgium's neutral status in the early stages of the Second World War, A4 had large Belgian tricolours painted on each side of its hull, as well as the word "BELGIË" (Dutch for "Belgium") in white, to prevent it being mistaken for a belligerent ship.
-After Belgium was invaded by German forces on 10 May 1940, it was not repainted.
+Because of Belgium's neutral status in the early stages of the Second World War, A4 had large Belgian tricolours painted on each side of the hull, as well as the word "BELGIË" (Dutch for "Belgium") in white, to prevent her being mistaken for a belligerent ship.
+After Belgium was invaded by German forces on 10 May 1940, she was not repainted.